zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: string
           :required: false

-     - The issuer to use for the KBC/CBC payment.
-These issuers are not dynamically available through the Issuers API, but can be retrieved by using the ``issuers`` include in the Methods API.
+     - The issuer to use for the KBC/CBC payment.The full list of issuers can be retrieved via the :doc:`Methods API </reference/v2/methods-api/get-method>` by using the optional ``issuers`` include.

        Possible values: ``kbc`` ``cbc``